• Skip to main content

 People either lose or gain interest from the beginning of a speech.

-You can start with a story, a personal experience or just something that gets the attention of your listeners.
+You can start with a story, a personal experience or just something that gets your listeners’ attention.

 Even if you will be required to read from somewhere, try to make your audience feel like you are communicating with them.